jerrywap/website-directory/README.md

 - **Get all websites (with search and voting count):** `GET /api/websites`
     - Query parameters:
-        - `search`: Search term to filter websites by name, URL, or category. `GET /api/websites?search=Yundt`
+        - `search`: Search term to filter websites by name, URL, or category.
     - Example response:
     ```json
     [